lucaspr98/gcBB/README.md

     specify the size of the blocks read from the files constructed by the eGap.
 The default value is m=10000.

 *-p*
-    used to print BOSS files (last, w, wm, colors, coverage, reduced_LCP) in results directory.
+    used to print BOSS files (last, w, wm, colors, coverage, summarized\_LCP, summarized\_SL) in results directory.

+*-c*
+    specify wich coverage strategy to use:
+* a: apply coverage to all edges;
+* e: merge values from same k-mers from distinct genomes using coverege, for example: 0^3 1^2 -> 0^1 1^0 0^1 1^0 0^1;
+* d: apply coverage if the next edge k-mers is distinct from the current one;